-- Facts of such delisting, - The name and address of the company, - The fair value of the equity shares determined under sub-regulation (1) of regulation 23 and - The names and addresses of the promoters of the company who would be liable under sub-regulation (3) of regulation 23.
+- Facts of such delisting; - The name and address of the company; - The fair value of the equity shares determined under sub-regulation (1) of regulation 23; and - The names and addresses of the promoters of the company who would be liable under sub-regulation (3) of regulation 23.

-Exit Price Determination by an Independent Valuer (Regulation 23 (1))
+Exit Price Determination by an Independent Valuer (Regulation 23)

-- The recognized stock exchange shall form a panel of expert valuers from whom the valuer or valuers shall be appointed. - · The promoter of the delisted company shall acquire equity shares from the public shareholders by paying them the value determined by the valuer, subject to their option of retaining their shares.
+- The recognized stock exchange shall form a panel of expert valuers from whom the valuer or valuers shall be appointed. - Where equity shares of a company are delisted by a recognised stock exchange under this Chapter, the recognised stock exchange shall appoint an independent valuer or valuers who shall determine the fair value of the delisted equity shares. - The promoter of the delisted company shall acquire equity shares from the public shareholders by paying them the value determined by the valuer within three months of the date of delisting from the recognised stock exchange, subject to their option of retaining their shares.